-In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers, (or ASU 2014-09).
+In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (or ASU 2014-09).
 The ASU requires an entity to recognize revenue in an amount that reflects the consideration to which it expects to be entitled for the transfer of promised goods or services to customers.
 ASU 2014-09 will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
 ASU 2014-09 is effective for public business entities for annual periods, and interim periods within those annual periods, beginning after December 15, 2016.
 Early application is not permitted.
 The standard permits the use of either the retrospective or cumulative effect transition method.
 On April 29, 2015, the FASB proposed a one-year deferral of the effective date for ASU 2014-09.
+On July 9, 2015 the FASB affirmed its proposal to defer the effective date of the new revenue standard for all entities by one year.
 As a result, public entities would apply the new revenue standard to annual reporting periods beginning after December 15, 2017 and interim periods therein.
 The FASB would also permit entities to adopt the standard early, but not before the original public entity effective date.
 We are currently evaluating the effect that ASU 2014-09 will have on our consolidated financial statements and related disclosures.
 We have not yet selected a transition method nor have we determined the effect of the standard on our ongoing financial reporting.